ReAct V3 Agent

 # Resolved by POST /by-rn with authentication enforced by platform

 Files written to OUTPUT_DIR/turn_{id}/files/ remain part of the durable workspace tree, while files written to OUTPUT_DIR/turn_{id}/outputs/ are tracked as non-workspace produced artifacts.
 User-facing downloads should typically come from outputs/ with external visibility.
-User attachments appear as fi:{turn_id}.user.attachments/{filename}.
+Original user attachments appear as fi:{turn_id}.user.attachments/{filename}.
+Later external events can also carry attachment payloads.
+Those keep message-level identity in a separate logical path family such as fi:{turn_id}.external.followup.attachments/{message_id}/{filename}, fi:{turn_id}.external.form.attachments/{message_id}/{filename}, or more generally fi:{turn_id}.external.<kind>.attachments/{message_id}/{filename}, so repeated filenames from different user messages do not collide while still materializing into the live turn timeline.

 Attachments & Limits

-User-uploaded files enter the system via the chat API (SSE or Socket.IO), pass through security scanning, are stored in the ConversationStore, and then flow to two downstream paths: multimodal LLM inference (as base64 blocks) and code execution (as rehosted files in the workspace).
+User-uploaded files enter the system via the chat API (SSE or Socket.IO), pass through security scanning, are stored in the ConversationStore, and then flow to two downstream paths: multimodal LLM inference and code execution.
+Original turn attachments follow the normal attachment path.
+Later busy-turn external events may also carry attachment payloads; those belong to the continuation-event contract, but reactive kinds can still fold them into the active turn timeline under the corresponding external.<kind> path family.

 User Upload Flow